PRAGMA Commands

 PRAGMA keep_snapshots; -- read current value

-PRAGMA wal_flush_trigger = 1000;
+PRAGMA target_volume_rows = 1048576;

-Manual Snapshot Control
+Manual Snapshot and Checkpoint Control

 snapshot

--- Create a snapshot immediately
+-- Create a full backup snapshot

 PRAGMA snapshot;